Minority candidates see both success and veiled racism

 Pressley, elected from a liberal, diverse Boston district as Massachusetts' first black congresswoman, said candidates of color ignited and expanded the electorate in this year's midterms.
 But she said America is not yet at the point where candidates of color are assumed to be capable or experienced.

-"When we're characterized as a fad or a trend of a fluke, that's a disservice to our leadership," she said.
+"When we're characterized as a fad or a trend or a fluke, that's a disservice to our leadership," she said.

 Whack is The Associated Press' national writer on race and ethnicity.
 Follow her work on Twitter at http://www.twitter.com/emarvelous.